GravleyCM/Madlib-Theater/README.md

 * CICD.

 ## Next Steps
-Add tooltip for each input
+Add tooltip for each input\
+Display an error if any inputs are left blank\
+Emphasize the inputs on each story